 Relive the great adventure of the two largest Jersey fishing companies of the 18th and 19th centuries, Charles Robin & Company and Le Boutillier Brothers, in the magnificent period buildings found at this Paspébiac National Historic Site.
 Two permanent exhibitions, a multimedia presentation and theatrical performances will help you discover the fishing history of Eastern Canada.
 You can also watch traditional shipbuilding, net-mending, blacksmithing and barrel-making demonstrations on site.

-Are you looking forward to learning more about the maritime heritage of Gaspésie and immersing yourself in this region’s fascinating history?
+Learn more about the maritime heritage of Gaspésie and immersing yourself in this region’s fascinating history!